-This course is designed to develop the techniques, skills and various steps involved in western square dance.
-Each student will be given ample time to practice and implement the techniques to be able to use this activity for a lifetime activity.
-(Formerly PED107)
+This course is designed to develop the techniques, skills and various steps involved in "western dance".
+A variety of dances will be taught including Basic Country Western 2-Step, Basic Cotton Eyed-Joe, 8 Step Polka, Electric Slide or Strokin', Saddles-n-Satin, Basic 3 Step, etc. Each student will be given ample time to practice and implement the techniques to be able to use this activity for a lifetime activity.